Aerial overview of Addis Ababa cityscape with modern buildings and city centre, capital of Ethiopia

 National Museum (Lucy)

 Houses 'Lucy' (Australopithecus afarensis)—3.2 million years old, one of humanity's oldest ancestors.
-Entry ~100–200 birr ($2–$4) for foreigners.
+Foreign visitor entry is about $1.18 / ETB 184.
 Spend 2 hours exploring Ethiopian history from prehistoric to modern.
 Also displays royal regalia and ethnological exhibits.
 Morning visits best—cooler and less crowded.

 Holy Trinity Cathedral

 Most important Orthodox church in Ethiopia with stunning stained glass.
 Emperor Haile Selassie's tomb inside.
-Free entry, modest dress required (shoulders/knees covered, women cover heads).
+Recent reports put foreign visitor entry around $9.42 / ETB 1,469.
+Modest dress required (shoulders/knees covered, women cover heads).
 Beautiful architecture mixing Ethiopian and European styles.
-Sunday morning services are atmospheric—arrive by 7am.
+Sunday morning services are atmospheric—arrive early.

 Ethnological Museum

-Located in former Haile Selassie palace (100 birr entry).
+Located in former Haile Selassie palace (about $0.65 / ETB 101 entry for foreigners).
 Excellent introduction to Ethiopia's diverse cultures and traditions.
 Walk through emperor's bedroom and throne room.
 Beautiful gardens with city views.
 Combine with National Museum—both in same area near Addis Ababa University.

 Markets & Local Life

 Sprawling chaos selling everything from spices to livestock across square kilometers.
+Often described as one of Africa's largest open-air markets.
 GO WITH A GUIDE first time—easy to get lost and overwhelmed.
 Watch belongings closely (pickpockets active).
-Best morning 9–11am.
+Best morning 09:00–11:00.
 Spice section, recycling area, and textile stalls most interesting.
 Authentic but intense experience.

 Traditional Coffee Ceremony